How Keyword Research helps on LinkedIn

 If you work in the legal sector, for example, then you will probably want to consider terms such as ‘lawyer’, ‘law firm’, ‘legal services’ or ‘solicitor’ as a general start point, but then also focus in on the areas of specialism such as ‘employment law’, ‘company law’, ‘family law’ etc as well as a geographic element if you work and want to be found for your town or county.

-All of these keywords and their variations can and should be woven into your Personal Profile so that they make it easier for you to be found and then contacted for the services you can provide.
+All of these keywords and their variations can and should be woven into your Personal Profile so that they make it easier for you to be found within LinkedIn’s search and then contacted for the services you can provide.
+There are other elements such as location and “closeness” (in terms of connection level to the person who is doing the search) which are woven into the algorithm, but the words used will form a bit part of that.

 How to carry out Keyword Research